Skip to content

 For the younger YA, keep it on the lower end of the word count.

-While these are just the basics of the differences between MG and YA, it gives you a general idea of where your story should fit.
+While these are just the basics of the differences between MG and YA, they give you a general idea of where your story should fit.

 According to an article at Writers Digest, “a book that doesn’t fit within the parameters of either age category is a book you won’t be able to sell.”
 (2)